eeh67/InaLink-Resources/README.md

 For this part I recommend using the HTML editor of Ao3 instead of the Rich Text one.

-There's an example found in "**HTMLexample.txt**" (again, just copy and paste the contents) that you can just paste directly into your fic and edit it directly, but here's a tutorial nonetheless.
+There's an example found in "**HTMLexample.txt**" (again, just copy the contents) that you can just paste into your fic and edit it directly, but here's a tutorial nonetheless.

 ### Profile pictures
 The profile pictures linked in the CSS are the ones found in the "**pfp_margins**" folder.